 Okay, so there aren’t any beaches around Birmingham.
-But because it lies near the ‘geographic centre’ of England, you can pretty much get anywhere in a few hours – in fact, whichever you travel, there’s always something exciting or idyllic to come across.
-There are some spectacular day trips around Birmingham, from heart-racing thrills to jaw-dropping scenery.
-So, get your anorak out, put your sandwiches in the car, and treat yourself to one of these wonderful day trips from Birmingham.
-We know, it’s going to be hard to tear yourself away, but you won’t regret taking a break from the city in one of these places.
+But because the Second City lies near the ‘geographic centre’ of England, you can pretty much get anywhere in a few hours – in fact, whichever you travel, there’s always something exciting or idyllic to come across!
+So why not get out and about by treating yourself to one of these wonderful day trips from Birmingham?
+We know, it’s going to be hard to tear yourself away from this city, but you won’t regret taking a break!

 An hour’s drive from the centre of Birmingham lies one of the most magnificent castles in the UK.
 The original frame of Warwick Castle was erected in 1068 by William the Conqueror, so it has seen nearly 1000 years of British history.
 This is reflected in the architecture, which is diverse in style and character because the castle has been refurbished many times.
 There are 64 acres of gardens surrounding the castle, designed by Lancelot ‘Capability’ Brown and landscaped to perfection.
 Peacocks call the gardens home, adding to the grandiose atmosphere; an atmosphere wholly absent from the dark and spooky dungeons of the castle.